Are you missing your favorite software in Homebrew? Then you’re the perfect person to resolve this problem.

 brew test <formula> with your formula.
 Your test should finish without any errors.

-You’re finally ready to submit your formula to the homebrew-core or linuxbrew-core repository.
+You’re finally ready to submit your formula to the homebrew-core repository.
 If you haven’t done this before, you can refer to the How to Open a Pull Request documentation for help.
 Maintainers will review the pull request and provide feedback about any areas that need to be addressed before the formula can be added to Homebrew.

 If you’ve made it this far, congratulations on submitting a Homebrew formula!
 We appreciate the hard work you put into this and you can take satisfaction in knowing that your work may benefit other Homebrew users as well.